Why study chemistry?

 In chemistry, the second and third-year program introduces and explores the core areas of analytical, organic, inorganic, and physical chemistry in depth.
 In biochemistry, the second and third year program introduces and explores the core areas of metabolism, protein biochemistry, signal transduction, and immunochemistry.
 These courses usually have small class sizes and often incorporate an hands-on laboratory component.

 The fourth-year program offers students some choice and flexibility in their course selection.
 The curriculum covers advanced courses in a variety of areas of chemistry and biochemistry.
-In addition, students can take selected topics in chemistry/biochemistry or special topics in experimental chemistry/biochemistry.
+In addition, students can embark in research-based courses such as Independent study (4951, 4953) courses for 3 credits or Honours specialization (see below).

 Chemistry and biochemistry flow charts